matplotlib/matplotlib/doc/users/style_sheets.rst

    >>> plt.style.use(['dark_background', 'presentation'])

-Note that styles further to the right will overwrite values that are already defined by styles on the right.
+Note that styles further to the right will overwrite values that are already defined by styles on the left.

 Temporary styling